-Indeed, demographic and environmental changes of the 20th century are unprecedented and determinant while it is well known (see also below) that climate has been in perpetual change throughout Earth's life.
-It is thus hilarious to read, increasingly often as shown in the lower panel of Fig. 3, statements like "climate change is happening", "... is occurring" and "... is real".
+Indeed, the demographic and environmental changes of the 20th century are unprecedented and determinant, while it is well known (see also below) that climate has been in perpetual change throughout Earth's existence.
+It is thus hilarious to read, increasingly often, as shown in the lower panel of Fig. 3, statements like "climate change is happening", "... is occurring" and "... is real".
 These statements contain the same truth and value as "weather change is real", but no appearance of the latter in books has been reported.

-Figure 4 gives some additional information useful for understanding the reasons of current dominant ideas and trends.
-Specifically, "climate change" is only presented as "negative" or "catastrophic", while adjectives like "positive", "favourable" and "beneficial" have never be combined with "climate change".
-Is really Change only negative?
-Even removing "climate" or "climate change" from our phrases, we can see (lower panel of Fig. 4, depicting the frequency of the words "apocalyptic" and "catastrophic") that our societies are becoming more and more susceptible to scare, pessimism and guiltiness (cf. Christofides and Koutsoyiannis, 2011).
+Figure 4 gives some additional information useful for understanding the reasons for current dominant ideas and trends.
+Specifically, "climate change" is only presented as "negative" or "catastrophic", while adjectives like "positive", "favourable" and "beneficial" have never been combined with "climate change".
+Is change really only negative?
+Even removing "climate" or "climate change" from our phrases, we can see (lower panel of Fig. 4, depicting the frequency of the words "apocalyptic" and "catastrophic") that our societies are becoming more and more susceptible to fear, pessimism and guilt (cf. Christofides and Koutsoyiannis 2011).
 Apparently, such feelings and ideologies provide ideal grounds for political and economic interests related to the "climate change" agenda.